 Those providing services to adults and children, for example GP's, will be concerned about the need to balance their duties to protect children from harm and their general duty of care towards their patient or service user, e.g. a parent.
 Some practitioners and staff face the added dimension of being involved in caring for or supporting more than one family member - the abused child, siblings, and an alleged abuser.
 In English Law, where there are concerns that a child is, or may be, at risk of significant harm, the overriding consideration is to safeguard the child.
 (Children Act 1989).

 2. General Data Protection Regulation (GDPR) and the Data Protection Act 2018

 The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 supersedes the Data Protection Act 1998.
 Practitioners must have due regard to the relevant data protection principles which allow them to share personal information.

 The GDPR and Data Protection Act 2018 place greater significance on organisations being transparent and accountable in relation to their use of data.
 All organisations handling personal data need to have comprehensive and proportionate arrangements for collecting, storing, and sharing information.

 The GDPR and Data Protection Act 2018 do not prevent, or limit, the sharing of information for the purposes of keeping children and young people safe.

 To effectively share information:

-- Where practitioners need to share special category personal data, they should be aware that the Data Protection Act 2018 includes 'safeguarding of children and individuals at risk' as one of conditions that allows practitioners to share information with others without consent:
+- Where practitioners need to share special category personal data, they should be aware that the Data Protection Act 2018 includes 'safeguarding of children and individuals at risk' as a condition that allows practitioners to share information without consent;

 Information sharing: advice for practitioners providing safeguarding services includes a Myth-busting guide that states: